Zoomed Image

 1. Click OK to save the credential pack

-Note: The Parameters field is what separates the Azure VM credential format from Azure AD.
-The VM integration reads subscriptionid from this field to target the right subscription; the AD integration ignores it.
-Both integrations can therefore share a single Azure pack — see Sharing One Credential Pack.
+Note: The Parameters field is the only difference between the credential formats, and it is additive rather than exclusive.
+The VM import reads subscriptionid from this field to target the right subscription; the Services, Azure AD and Azure Licensing imports ignore it.
+All of them can therefore share a single Azure pack — see Sharing One Credential Pack.

 Step 4: Run the Integration